Delightful Ascoli: “Like Tuscany 30 Years Ago”

 Sitting in a restaurant serving only the catch of the day mixes well with the church Santa Lucia; built in 1597 as a memorial to Pope Sixtus V that sits across the small piazza.
 The blend of sea below and castle ruins above will surely provide a night to remember.

 The Slow Food Movement, founded in Italy in 1986, promotes rediscovering the flavors and savors of regional cooking.
-As a visitor to Ascoli and the Marches, I find that the marchigiani have stuck to these principals for centuries.
+As a visitor to Ascoli and Le Marche, I find that the Marchigiani have stuck to these principals for centuries.
 The region’s location provides a rich bounty from both land and sea.

 The menus offered in Ascoli and its environs are based on recipes passed down from generation to generation.
 I notice Olive oil is prince of the cuccina and a main ingredient in Ascoli’s best known dish, the Olive alla Ascolana (sidebar recipe).
 Poets, artists and writers have spread the word about the dish throughout Italy since its inception.
 It is basically the stuffing of local olives with a ragout of beef, pork and chicken that is breaded and fried in olive oil.